Advocates want WSIB to reverse nearly decade-old policy on pre-existing conditions | CBC News

 Policy 'defies logic'

-In Ontario, more than 300,000 workplaces in the province subscribe to the WSIB, and when they do, injured workers must go through the agency, said Yachnin.
+In Ontario, more than 300,000 workplaces in the province subscribe to the WSIB.
+When they do, injured workers must go through the agency, said Yachnin.

 "It's fair to have to give up the right to sue in exchange for compensation that is fair, but where compensation is denied based on made-up reasons, it is not a fair system and it is not a fair compromise," she said.